patelamitkumar/frontend-development-basics/README.md

 </html>
 ```

+### How to use Javascripts in html

 Javascripts can be used in html in 3 ways
 * inline
-* in header as functions
+* As functions within the html file inside script block
 * as an external file

 The external file has the advantage of separating the concerns into different files, making the code modular and easy for extentios and reuse.